Inverse-design of high-dimensional quantum optical circuits in a complex medium: Applications of Quantum Gates

-The coincidence image in Fig.~\ref{fig:setup} also provides information about scattering loss outside the output modes of interest.
+The coincidence image in Fig.~2 (inset) also provides information about scattering loss outside the output modes of interest.
 This allows us to measure the success probability of the gate operation, which is defined as the ratio of coincidence counts in the target output modes over the total coincidence counts integrated over all outputs in one polarisation channel.
-We perform this measurement on three randomly chosen implementations of the $\mathbb{F}$ gates in $2,3$ and $5$ dimensions and measure a success probability of $0.36\pm0.01$, $0.27\pm0.03$, and $0.18\pm0.04$, respectively.
-Additional information about the success probability and optical transmittance of the device is provided in \ref{Method:analysis}.
+We perform this measurement on three randomly chosen implementations of the $\mathbb{F}$ gate in $2,3$, and $5$ dimensions and measure a success probability of $0.36\pm0.01$, $0.27\pm0.03$, and $0.18\pm0.04$ respectively (see Methods for additional details).
 It is worth noting that for this proof-of-concept demonstration, we only control a single polarisation channel of the multi-mode fibre, thus reducing the success probability by about half.
-Controlling both polarisation channels of the multi-mode fibre can increase the success probability by almost a factor two as well as improve the fidelity of the implemented circuits.
-In addition, the results in Table~\ref{table:F} report the circuits with the highest achieved fidelities.
-While in theory using random-unitary as a mode-mixer, this is statistically expected to be the same for all types of implemented circuits at a given dimension, experimental imperfections in the characterisation and properties of $U_1$ result in a spread of fidelities with a lower average (please see Supplementary Information \ref{SI:Results} for details).
+Controlling both polarisation channels of the multi-mode fibre can increase the success probability by almost a factor of two as well as improve the fidelity of the implemented circuits.
+Errors in the fidelities are calculated by taking into account photon counting statistics as well as systematic errors due to misalignments.
+A detailed analysis of misalignments in the measurement apparatus and their effect on the reported fidelities~\cite{Rosset2012} for both QST and AA-QPT is presented in the Supplementary Information.

-\begin{smallboxtable}{Quantum process fidelities of inverse-designed gates in the macro-pixel basis.
-Due to state-channel duality, these are equivalent to the fidelities of the two-photon entangled states manipulated by these gates.}{F}
+\begin{smallboxtable}{Quantum process fidelities of inverse-designed experimental gates to the ideal gates in the macro-pixel basis.}{F}